-Where concerns are identified as amber or red on the Durham Staircase, our school will cooperate promptly and fully, with relevant information, to inform further assessments undertaken by the MASH team.
-Durham-Council-Document-FINAL-09-09-20-V6-1-003.pdf(durham-scp.org.uk
+Where concerns are identified as amber or red on the MASH Process Pathway, our school will cooperate promptly and fully, with relevant information, to inform further assessments undertaken by the MASH team using the Durham Threshold Guidance.

-.
-Child in Need
+(4) Child in Need

-Section 17 of the 1989 Children Act

-Working Together to Safeguard Children 2018
+Section 17 of the 1989 Children Act Working Together to Safeguard Children 2018

 "A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
 Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-Children in need may be assessed under section 17 of the Children Act 1989" KCSIE 2021 (para 65).
+Children in need may be assessed under section 17 of the Children Act 1989" KCSIE 2022 (para 62).

-This school recognises the importance of this early support and intervention work in more complex cases undertaken with the consent of parents and carers and follows the Durham Threshold Guidance document, which includes the "Durham Staircase and Continuum of Need Model.
-Durham-Council-Document-FINAL-09-09-20-V6-1-003.pdf (durham-scp.org.uk)
+This school recognises the importance of early support and intervention work in more complex cases, undertaken with the consent of parents and carers, and follows the Durham Threshold Guidance document, which includes the "Durham Staircase and Continuum of Need Model.

-.
-Child Protection and Significant Harm
+(5) Child Protection and Significant Harm

-Section 47 of the 1989 Children Act

-Working Together to Safeguard Children 2018
+Section 47 of the 1989 Children Act Working Together to Safeguard Children 2018

 'Local authorities, with the help of other organisations as appropriate, have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare 24 and must be initiated where there are concerns about maltreatment.
-This includes all forms of abuse and neglect, female genital mutilation, or other so-called 'honour'-based abuse, forced marriage and extra-familial harms like radicalisation and sexual exploitation.'
-KCSIE 2021 (para 66)
+Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment.
+This includes all forms of abuse and neglect.'
+KCSIE 2022 (para 63)